Prismatic Steenrod operations and arithmetic duality on Brauer groups: Syntomic cohomology

 \section{Syntomic cohomology}

 In this section, we recall \emph{syntomic cohomology} and related notions, and prove some vanishing properties that will be needed later.

 Historically, the concept of syntomic cohomology has been studied in varying levels of generality by various different approaches.
 In this paper, we follow the recent perspective of Bhatt--Lurie \cite{BL22a}, building on work of Bhatt--Morrow--Scholze \cite{BMS2}.
-The advantage of this approach over earlier ones (e.g., \cite{FM87, Kat87, Tsu99, CN17}) is that it works for all weights, and over very large (perfectoid) rings.
+The advantage of this approach over earlier ones (e.g., \cite{FM87, Kat87, Tsu99, CN17}) is that it works for all weights, and over highly ramified (perfectoid) rings.